-- Residence Liaison: This role, unique to Souris Hall, offers support to residents by hosting events for the Souris community and monitoring the use of the Souris Hall Playroom (Lounge). - Coordinator, Student Life: The Souris Hall Coordinator, Student Life is available from 8:30 am 4:30 pm, Monday to Friday and has an office in Voyageur Place.
-You may drop-in or schedule an appointment to access this support. - Programming & amenities: Residents are welcome to use the communal playroom when open or through bookings via the Residence Liaison, and the playground and day care besides the building.
-The Residence Liaison will plan and host at least two events per semester, with other events occurring in and around the community.
-Both adult-only and family-oriented programs are offered. - Family Member Rules: You are permitted to live in Souris Hall if you are a student with children who are under the age of 18.
+- Residence liaison (RL): This role, unique to Souris Hall, offers support to residents by hosting events for the Souris community and monitoring the use of the Souris Hall Playroom (Lounge). - Coordinator, student life: The Souris Hall coordinator is available Monday to Friday from 8:30 am-4:30 pm and has an office in Voyageur Place.
+You may drop-in or schedule an appointment to access this support. - Programming and amenities: Residents are welcome to use the communal playroom when open or through bookings via the residence liaison, and the playground and day care besides the building.
+The residence liaison will plan and host at least two events per semester, with other events occurring in and around the community.
+Both adult-only and family-oriented programs are offered.

+You are permitted to live in Souris Hall if you are a student with children who are under the age of 18.
 You may have up to a maximum of four people living in your apartment.
 Children must be accompanied by a parent when attending events or using common spaces.